dcreemer/1pass/README.md

 JSON output is easy for a program to use, but is not trivially consumed by humans without help.
 **1pass** provides that help, with two main features:

-- a simplified interface for listing and fetching usernames and passwords for individual items.
+- a simplified interface for listing and fetching usernames, passwords, and other fields for individual items.
 - an encrypted local cache of 1Password CLI results.

 Together these features enable easy use of 1Password-stored credentials.